 - an eligible spouse

 - eligible children

 - partially dependent children

 - legal personal representative

 - children otherwise considered to be 'ineligible'

-- another individual if none of the above can be found.
+- if none of the above can be found, to another individual/s.

-Note: A spouse and/or child may be eligible to receive a death benefit, even if they were not financially dependent on the PSS member at the time of their death.
+Note: A spouse and/or child may be eligible to receive a death benefit, even if they were not financially dependent on the CSS member at the time of their death.
 However, they may not be regarded as a dependant for taxation purposes.